Photo: Lilkin/Shutterstock

 Aspen Technology + Gear Ski and Snow

-by Tim Wenger Mar 4, 2024
+by Tim Wenger Nov 11, 2024

 Grab a seat at the bar in a locals’ hangout in any ski town the world over and you’ll encounter long, eloquent, and often exaggerated tales of life-changing backcountry trips.
 The storyteller, perhaps a rugged local with chunks of icicle still clinging to the lower tentacles of his disheveled beard, seems so cunning, so brave, and accomplished, that it’s near impossible not to desire a story of conquest to bring home to your local pub.
-First, you need the right splitboarding gear in order to get out in the backcountry safely and have a good time while you’re at it.

 Backcountry touring isn’t all about steep lines and tall tales, though.
 It’s about thorough trip planning and constant progression.
-It’s about having proper gear, being able to read an avalanche forecast, and not being too macho to pull the plug and head back to the trailhead when conditions look sketchy.
+It’s about having proper backcountry snowboarding gear, being able to read an avalanche forecast, and not being too macho to pull the plug and head back to the trailhead when conditions look sketchy.

 How to plan a splitboarding trip:

-Splitboarding gear
+Splitboarding and backcountry snowboarding gear

 splitboarding gear on a mountain